GPierceJr/Tile_Game/README.md

 # Tile Memory Game implemented on TI MSP432 Microcontroller with BoosterPack
 A memory game written in C to be played on TI's MSP432 microcontroller board with the BoosterPack attachment for use of the LCD display, joystick, and speaker.

+Created as a sample project for future Microcontroller Programming & Interfacing students at Virginia Tech